-With the flu season now starting in the Northern Hemisphere, you might be wondering about the effectiveness of this season’s flu vaccine.
+With the flu season now well underway in the Northern Hemisphere, you might be wondering about the effectiveness of this season’s flu vaccine.

-Based on this Southern Hemisphere data, experts estimate that the Northern Hemisphere flu vaccine will reduce the risk of hospitalization due to the flu by around 35%.
-That's lower than the 42% seen last season, but still within the typical range.
+Based on last year's Southern Hemisphere data, experts estimated that the Northern Hemisphere flu vaccine would reduce the risk of hospitalization due to the flu by around 35%, once all data is collected for the 2024–2025 flu season.

 What Strains Do 2024–2025 Flu Vaccines Protect Against?